revdancatt/CAT422-glitch-location-viewer/README.md

 All scenery .png files and location .json files are provided under the [Creative Commons CC0 1.0 Universal License](http://creativecommons.org/publicdomain/zero/1.0/legalcode).
 This is a broadly permissive "No Rights Reserved" license — you may do what you please with what we've provided.
 I'm just converting them (and hosting on Github) to save other people the time and effort.
 A shoutout would be nice (it was a pita converting them) but you don't need to.

 Original files can be found via [glitchthegame.com](http://glitchthegame.com)

+The javascript code (i.e the rendering "client") has a GNU GENERAL PUBLIC LICENSE.